-The client machine where gpload.py is executed must have the following:
+The client machine where gpload is executed must have the following:

-- The gpfdist.exe parallel file distribution program installed and in your PATH.
-This program is installed with the Greenplum loaders package.
+- The gpfdist parallel file distribution program installed and in your $PATH.
+This program is located in $GPHOME/bin of your Greenplum Database server installation.

 - Network access to and from all hosts in your Greenplum Database array (master and segments).